December 27, 2016

 Several writer-friends recoiled, “No one will want to read it with a title like that.”

 The longer she lives, the more interested Oscar becomes in failure – what we consider it to be.
-How so often it’s the unnamed force that shapes the story.
+How so often it’s the unnamed force that shapes story.

 All of this also somehow made me think of another book I recently read and loved: From The Archives of Vidéo Populaire by Anne Golden.
 (Actually, what really made me think of it was Sara Spike’s beautiful review in the Montreal Review of Books.)
 I first read From The Archives of Vidéo Populaire when I was asked to blurb it.
 Here’s my blurb in full: